Afraz33/movie-webapp/README.md

 ## Usage

-To run the containers, use the following command:
+To run the containers, use the following command inside project directory:

 ```bash
 docker-compose up -d